-A diagnosis of dementia is a daunting experience which can test even the strongest family.
+A diagnosis of dementia can be a daunting experience which can test even the strongest family.
 What stage is it at and how fast will it progress?
 How will it impact me, mum or dad?
 Will it mean going straight into a care home?
 You’ll no doubt have all of these questions spinning around in your head but rest assured; there is help out there.

 - Get an accurate diagnosis: This is essential so that you understand what it is you are dealing with and what to expect

 - Communicate regularly: Keeping family members updated and informed of all the changes in a loved one’s condition can help alleviate confusion and hard feelings.

 - Consult with professionals: A family meeting with a professional such as a GP may be needed to ensure that everyone shares the same information and gets the resources they need.
 The main carer sometimes unwittingly becomes the keeper of the information because they are the ones dealing with the situation.

 - Learn skills and techniques: The behavioural changes that come with Alzheimer’s disease and other dementias can be difficult to manage.
 We have resources that can help.

 - Expect change and learn to manage it: Dementias are ever-changing conditions.
 Family carers can find solace and support by sharing with others who are facing similar challenges.
 Local support groups and care professionals can help.